NixRTR/docs/src/content/installation-webui-docker.md

 ## Production Considerations

-- Use strong passwords and secrets in `docker/.env`
+- Use strong passwords and secrets in `.env`
 - Set up proper firewall rules
 - Use HTTPS (configure reverse proxy or use Caddy)
 - Regularly update images